 It sounds intense, but beginning to train 3-4 months before your race is ideal.
 It will allow you to gradually increase your running mileage each week, as opposed to increasing your mileage too quickly, which can result in injury or burnout.
 Download the training plan below to see how many miles you need to run each week!
 This training plan utilizes a 15-week training period: this is a great timeframe for first-timers.
 This can work if you’re a casual runner like me, or if you’re a more seasoned athlete.
 The point is this: if I can do it, so can you!
 Oh, and go shopping for a solid pair of running shoes.
 They won’t always be the most fashionable but ask your local running store to help you find a pair with plenty of support that you can start training in for the big day.

 2. Focus on Speed and Distance

 You’ll typically have about 2.5-3 hours or so to complete your half-marathon (yes, there is a time cut-off), so while you don’t need to be Olympic-level fast, you can’t walk it.
-Your short distance runs during the week are great times to do speed-work.
+Your short distance runs during the week are great times to do speed work.
 Practice some sprint intervals where you run as fast as you can for a block or two (30 seconds to a minute) and then return to your more “average” pace.
 If you have a Fitbit or other activity tracker, use it to track your pace; work your way up to an average pace of 11 minutes per mile or less.
-For your longer distance runs, don’t be overly concerned with pace to begin with.
+For your long-distance runs, don’t be overly concerned with pace, to begin with.
 Focus on building up the stamina and endurance to actually complete those runs first.